 3. Classify the different causes of hypotonic hyponatraemia according to (i) urinary osmolarity, (ii) whole body fluid status, and (iii) urine sodium concentration

-4. List the causes of the Syndrome of Inappropriate Antidiuretic Hormone (SIADH)
+4. List the common causes of the Syndrome of Inappropriate Antidiuretic Hormone (SIADH)

 5. Understand which endocrine conditions can contribute to hyponatraemia